BruceGeLi/BruceGeLi.github.io/Home.md

 behavior, enabling them to observe their surroundings and execute movements in an intuitive fashion.
 This intuition encompasses movements that are both smooth and consistent.
-In pursuit of these objectives, I am committed to enhancing the capacity of models, their learning efficiency, and their ability to provide explanations, all through the adoption of state-of-the-art algorithms and tools.
+In pursuit of these objectives, I am committed to enhancing the **capacity of models**, their **learning efficiency**, and their ability to provide
+**explanations**, all through the adoption of state-of-the-art algorithms and tools.
+Along with my research, I also serve as a teaching assistant at KIT, including Cognitive Systems (SS20, SS21), Machine Learning (WS21/22, SS23), and partially in Deep Reinforcement Learning (WS21/22).
+I also lead and supervise several Bachelor's and Master's research projects, seminars and theses.

 [//]: # (<br>)